pranjalmaheshka/eco395m-sp23-DataMining/Final-Project/Notes.md

 ### Model Selection
 1. Random Forests: Chosen because it adds more randomness to our sample data the way we would expect to see in the real world.
 We consider a total of 83 features in the final model design so using random forests helps subset the number of features.
-2. Logistic Regression: Chosen because a binary outcome is being considered here which is whether an opioid was prescribed or not.
+2. Logistic Regression: Chosen because a binary outcome is being considered here which is whether an opioid was prescribed or not.  **REVIEW**

-**Model Training: ** The data show that opioid prescriptions are relatively stable in 2018-2019 relative to the previous years.
+**Model Training:** The data show that opioid prescriptions are relatively stable in 2018-2019 relative to the previous years.
 There might be a lag in broader adoption of the 2016 CDC guidelines and the prescriptions drop from 2013-2018.
 Therefore, 2018-2019 data were taken as “ideal” prescription rates and the model was trained on this data using an 80/20 train test split.
 The model was then run on data from 2013-2017 to determine overprescription of opioids in the past.

 **Model Evaluation:** Both models were evaluated using a confusion matrix focusing on their specificity, sensitivity, and precision. **(slide deck 04 – 31) MARCOOOO**

-**Performance Optimization: ** XX
+**Performance Optimization:** **MARCOOO**

 ## Analysis
+### Summary Statistics
+Opioid prescriptions have been trending downward since 2013.
+The CDC guidelines *Plot: Opioid Prescriptions from 2013-2019*

 Note: No more than 4-6 plots or tables
 Plot 1: Variable Importance Plot
 Plot 2: Faceted partial dependence plot with age and painscale